 Sizes: men’s XS-XXL, women’s XXS-XL

-It’s the coolest and fastest-drying sun shirt I’ve used, thanks to the super light, fast-wicking AirVent fabric.
+It’s the coolest and fastest-drying sun shirt I’ve used, thanks to the super light, fast-wicking 100 percent recycled mesh polyester fabric with AirVent moisture management.
 The hood fits snugly around your head (and under a helmet).
 The flat-seam construction feels smooth under pack shoulder straps and thumb holes hold the cuffs over your hands for added sun protection.
 Plus, the fabric is treated to prevent odors.
 (The collar drawstrings shown in the above photo have been eliminated from the hoody’s latest version.)

-Bummer: The UPF 15 rating isn’t as protective as some thicker sun shirts.
-But those other sun shirts are also too warm for high exertion in hot sun and temps.
+While the UPF 15 rating isn’t nearly as protective as some thicker sun shirts, those other sun shirts are also too warm for high exertion in hot sun and temps.

-Best For: The uber-light, fast-drying Outdoor Research Echo Hoody is best for high-exertion activities like trail running and hiking in hot temps.
+Best For: The uber-light, fast-drying Outdoor Research Echo Hoodie is best for high-exertion activities like trail running and hiking in hot temps.